List of sports events affected by the coronavirus pandemic

 Rabat Diamond League (Mohammed VI International) in Morocco on May 31 canceled.

 Pfingstsportfest International in Rehlingen, Germany on May 31 postponed to Aug.
-14.
+14 canceled.

 Venizeleia in Chania, Greece on May 31 canceled.